-^{} It was an "Aid" (or tax upon realized property) imposed primarily upon all persons "having any Estate in ready Monies, or in any Debts whatsoever owing to them, within this Realm or without, or having any Estate in Goods, Wares, Merchandizes, or other Chattels or personal Estate whatsoever". except "the Stock upon Lands and such Goods as are and for Household Stuff". at the rate of "four Shillings in the Pound according to the true Yearly Value thereof," computed at 6 per cent. of their capital value (see the Act of Parliament of 1692.
-4 William and Mary, cap.
+^{} It was an "Aid" (or tax upon realised property) imposed primarily upon all persons "having any Estate in ready Monies, or in any Debts whatsoever owing to them, within this Realm or without, or having any Estate in Goods, Wares, Merchandizes, or other Chattels or personal Estate whatsoever". . except "the Stock upon Lands and such Goods as are and for Household Stuff". . . at the rate of "four Shillings in the Pound according to the true Yearly Value thereof," computed at 6 per cent. of their capital value (see the Act of Parliament of 1692, 4 William and Mary, cap.
 I., sec.
 2), including also the emoluments of public officers, at that time regarded as saleable property (sec.
 3), and finally "to the end a further Aid and Supply for their Majesties' Occasions may be raised," a similar tax is imposed on Lands "according to the true yearly Value thereof at a Rack Rent" (sec.
 4).

-of the active workers who use and administer them.
-The worker, of whatever kind, is paid by a wage, a salary, a professional income, or profits due to his skill in organizing or directing industry, the amount of which is determined by competition between himself and other workers.
-The owners of the instruments of production receive as rent and interest such an amount of the value of the produce as equalizes the normal income of the workers in each calling; that is to say, they obtain from the workers who are using their land and capital a toll equal to the difference between the product of industry engaged in with any particular instrument of land or capital, and the product of the like industry engaged in with the least efficient instrument actually employed anywhere at the time.
+Four-fifths of our national wealth, we may safely say, consists of such instruments.
+The wants of the community are supplied from year to year, and week to week, by the reciprocal services of the active workers who use and administer them.
+The worker, of whatever kind, is paid by a wage, a salary, a professional income, or profits due to his skill in organising or directing industry, the amount of which is determined by competition between himself and other workers.
+The owners of the instruments of production receive as rent and interest such an amount of the value of the produce as equalises the normal income of the workers in each calling; that is to say, they obtain from the workers who are using their land and capital a toll equal to the difference between the product of industry engaged in with any particular instrument of land or capital, and the product of the like industry engaged in with the least efficient instrument actually employed anywhere at the time.

 Some of the workers are, it is true, themselves capitalists, that is to say, own larger or smaller amounts of land and capital; and many capitalists work.
 How many, and how much?
-Here are some facts gathered from the Report of the Commissioners of Inland Revenue for 1894-95, and other reliable sources.
+Here are some facts gathered from the Report of the Commissioners of Inland Revenue for 1890-91, and other reliable sources.